Get the Recipe

 Don't worry: Once you have that pork (thanks, Past Me, for doing all the hard work!), the rest of the sandwich is exceedingly simple to make.
 It's not much more than a gussied-up ham and cheese toastie, though saying that discredits it.
 It's more than just another ham and cheese.
 It is the unchallenged champion of ham and cheese sandwiches.
 El rey de jamón y queso.
 El tigre numero uno.
 A ham and cheese sandwich so far elevated by pickles, roast pork, and mustard that it almost transcends the genre.

 Some folks claim that the sandwich originated in Cuba and eventually made its way to the States, but from my reading, it seems far more likely that the Cuban mixto sandwich emerged in the mid-19th century to feed cigar- and sugar-factory workers in Key West, Ybor City, and Tampa.
+Our article on the history of the Cubano comes to a similar conclusion.
 As Tom Scherberger reports for Florida's tourism board, records of Cuban sandwiches go back to well before Miami even registered on the map as a real city, though it's less clear when toasting the sandwiches in a press—to my mind, an essential part of what makes a Cubano a Cubano—became the norm.
 Perhaps Miami may have some claim to that particular innovation?

 As with the cassoulet of southern France, a dish with equally contentious origin-story rivalries, I find it best to just observe these feuds from afar, enjoying the delicious fallout of the debates rather than taking sides.